BerndFranzen/Mod-HAMMR/README.md

 Additionally, after following the steps above:
 1) In the Config-Accounts.csv set the GuildMode value for your allycode to "true"
 2) In th Config-Teams.csv file se the IsGuildTeam value to "true" for alle teams that you want to have analyzed for your entire guild
+3) Start the script in Microsoft Powershell 6.2.0 or higher.

 ![image](https://github.com/BerndFranzen/Mod-HAMMR/assets/97521655/c4f8e438-4738-432d-9044-744742f6e815)

 What information will you get?
 ==============================